wayfair/ospo-automation/.github/PULL_REQUEST_TEMPLATE/fork-repo.md

 > 💡 During the beta rollout of this fully self-service workflow, you may encounter some errors or edge cases we have not accounted for yet.
 For any issues or feedback on using this workflow, please reach out to [Wayfair OSPO](https://wayfair.github.io) internally on Slack (`#open-source-forum`) and we can lend a hand!

 🚨 Not the PR template you wanted?
-Click the `Preview` tab above, then navigate back to the [OSPO Automation PR Menu](?expand=1)!
+Click the `Preview` tab above, then navigate to the [OSPO Automation PR Menu](?expand=1&template=pr-menu.md)!